KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         }
     };

-We will also use a sprite for the bird, so we need the ``sfml::resources_system``.
-In order to do so we need to include the header file ``#include <antara/gaming/sfml/resources.manager.hpp>`` and load it in the world constructor.
+We will also use a sprite for the bird, so we need the ``sfml::resources_system`` by including the header file ``#include <antara/gaming/sfml/resources.manager.hpp>`` and loading it in the world constructor.

 .. code-block:: cpp